Frankfort Film Festival

 October 20-23, 2016

-Save the date for the 8th Annual Frankfort Film Festival happening October 20-23, 2016.
+Save the date for the 8th Annual Frankfort Film Festival presented by Northway Orthodontics, happening October 20-23 at The Garden Theater.

-View the 2015 Film Festival Schedule or click the button below to download.
+View the 2016 Film Festival Schedule or click the button below to download.

 ALL TICKETS $10 EACH